ilmlnk/ilmlnk/README.md

 # Hello!
 I am Illia!😁🤙

+Entrepreneur, Software Engineer, Social Media Marketer.
-I am a third-year student of Odesa National Polytechnic University and I am currently in the process of looking for a job.
+Student of Poznań University of Science and Technology in the field of Engineering Management.

 # 🔎 Overview

-I am an aspiring C#/.NET Developer and I am very interested in gaining my first commercial experience and skills in software engineering.
+I am C#/.NET Junior Software Developer.
 I am passionate about creating/analyzing new products that make common tasks for most people easier.
 In addition, I really appreciate teamwork on a project, when everyone is working on the result and doing everything possible to do the job better and more efficiently.

-Open to alternative ways like an internship, trainee position, probation etc.

 # 💻 Technology Stack

 - C#;
-- Entity Framework Core;
-- ASP.NET Core MVC;
-- SignalR;
+- ASP.NET, SignalR;
-- XUnit;
+- xUnit;
-- React.JS
+- Next.js, React.js;
+- Jest for unit-testing of Front-end parts;
+- UI Libraries: Chakra UI, Material UI;
 - SQL (MS SQL, PostgreSQL);
-- Linux.
+- Linux, Windows.

 Have a previous experience in developing applications using:
 - Java Core;
 - Hibernate, Liquibase;
 - JavaFX;
-- Spring, Maven/Gradle, Mockito, JUnit;
+- Spring, Maven/Gradle, Mockito, JUnit.

 Have intermediate knowledge of data structures and algorithms.

 # 📑 Other Skills

-1. English (B2) - Upper-Intermediate;
+1. English (B1+) - Strong Intermediate;
 2. Polish (B2) - Upper-Intermediate;
 3. Ukrainian - Native;
 4. Russian (C1) - Advanced.